 The course takes between 100 to 150 hours as a guide.
 This does depend on the individual in terms of how much existing knowledge of retrofit they have and even how quickly you type!
 The time is divided fairly evenly between learning, completing assignments and preparing for your case study presentation.

-Finally you will need to have at least two years of experience working on retrofit or energy efficiency projects.
-We do not require this to be in any particular capacity.
+Finally, you need to have at least two years’ experience of construction management in the built environment and have worked on retrofit or energy efficiency projects.
+We do not require this to be in any specific capacity.

 If you do not have the required experience or competencies, you will need to gain these before we can accept you onto the course.

-We currently offer two ways of studying to become a Retrofit Coordinator:
+We currently offer three ways of studying to become a Retrofit Coordinator:

-2) Blended – In this method, you will study and complete your assignments online but also attend a two-day Virtual Bootcamp with an expert tutor to go through all the fundamentals.
-The Bootcamp is designed to complement the eLearning, not replace it.
+2) Blended Learning – In this method, you will study and complete your assignments online but also attend a two-day Virtual Bootcamp led by one of our expert tutors.
+The Bootcamp will cover all the course fundamentals, and is designed to complement the eLearning, not replace it.

-All dates for our Virtual Bootcamps are listed on our website, which can be found on our Blended Learning page.
+All dates for our Virtual Bootcamps are listed on our website, which can be found on our Level 5 qualification page.

 The Level 5 Diploma is the only qualification you will need to become a Retrofit Coordinator and be able to join one of the TrustMark accreditation schemes.